Ferris State University: Athletics

 The Ferris State Bulldogs are the athletic teams for the university.
 Ferris State offers an intercollegiate athletic program that includes 14 men's and women's sports at the NCAA Division II level, except for men's ice hockey which competes in NCAA Division I. Ferris State is a member of the Great Lakes Intercollegiate Athletic Conference (GLIAC) in all sports except men's ice hockey, in which the team is part of the Central Collegiate Hockey Association.

 Year in and year out, nearly 400 student-athletes have the opportunity to compete for the Bulldogs on a regional and national level for conference titles and NCAA Championships.
 Ferris' men's club ice hockey won the American Collegiate Hockey Association Division II national title in 1994.
 In March 2018, the men's basketball team won the NCAA Division II national championship.
 The football team won back-to-back NCAA Division II national championships in December 2021 and December 2022.
+The football team won their third NCAA Division II championship in four years in December 2024.